 What is Vibe Coding and Why It Changes Everything

 Vibe coding is building software by describing what you want to an AI model instead of writing every line of code yourself.
 You talk, the model builds.
-That’s it.
 And it’s about to make most of what you think you know about “learning to code” completely irrelevant.

-Real vibe coding has three requirements.
-A strong model.
-Clear intent.
-And the ability to evaluate what comes back.
+Real vibe coding has three requirements: a strong model, clear intent, and the ability to evaluate what comes back.

 The model matters more than anything.
 If you’re vibe coding with GPT-4o or some mid-tier open source model you’re working with a builder who can’t read blueprints.
 You need Opus.
 Or at minimum Sonnet.
 Something that can hold your entire project in context, understand what you’re actually trying to build, and make architectural decisions that don’t fall apart three steps later.
 Claude Code running Opus 4.6 is the standard right now.
-Full stop.
+Clear intent means you actually know what you want before you start talking.
+Vibe coding is describing what something needs to do precisely enough that the model builds it right.
+Shit instructions produce shit results.

-That’s vibe coding done right.
-Everything else is just typing into a chatbox and hoping.
+Without those three things, it’s just typing into a chatbox and hoping.

 Is vibe coding the same as using ChatGPT to write code?